kavia-common/weekly-insight-report-platform-22440-22608/web/README.md

 The Supabase client is initialized in src/lib/supabaseClient.js and gracefully falls back to a mock client if env vars are missing so builds do not fail.

+If you see a compile error about "../lib/supabaseClient" missing, ensure the file exists at:
+- web/src/lib/supabaseClient.js

+This repo includes it.
+If you copied files selectively, restore that path or update imports in:
+- src/context/AuthContext.js
+- src/pages/AuthSignIn.js

 ## Features

 - **Lightweight**: No heavy UI frameworks - uses only vanilla CSS and React